ShawnBeasleyOTRS/doc-itsm/content/itsm-configuration-management/admin/administration/general-catalog.rst

    .. seealso::

-      The class definition of configuration item classes can be managed in the :doc:`../cmdb-settings/config-items` module of the *CMDB Settings* group
+      The class definition of configuration item classes can be managed in the :doc:`../cmdb-settings/config-items` module of the *CMDB Settings* group.

 ITSM::ConfigItem::Computer::Type
    A class for computer types, that can be selected in :doc:`../../agent/cmdb` when adding or editing configuration items of type computer.